SMWLAGOS Feb 27- March 3, 2017

 Director of Communications

-A savvy storyteller that knows how to draft big ideas but also has the backbone to bring them to life, n'dada vaz is a new media professional with a passion for business and art .
-She creates digital strategies and provides logistical support for some of the world's leading brands.
-Both a leader & team player who brings a fresh, thoughtful POV to every project, n'dada believes that good strategy gives purpose to big ideas and big ideas drive meaningful brand experiences.
+n'dada vaz creates digital strategies and provides logistical support for some of the world's leading brands.
 A creative thinker with a skill for research, trend analysis, design and writing she is a go to "do-er" for businesses looking to connect with creative millennials.
 In 2014 n'dada - a habitual entrepreneur- founded SAPE co.
 Soap, a start-up concept body care company offering quality artisanal, grooming and bath products.

 Niama Safia Sandy is a Brooklyn-born Creative Anthropologist, Writer, Femi-Humanist, and Aspiring Curator of Caribbean heritage.
 An alumnae of Howard University and School of Oriental & African Studies (SOAS), Niama’s professional interests and experience includes journalism, program development and management, public relations, art, gender, migration and diaspora studies (with a special concentration on the African and Caribbean Diasporas) and social justice.
 Recently, her masters dissertation "'Get on With It': Making Meaning at the Notting Hill Carnival" was awarded the distinction of the SOAS Anthropology department's “Best Dissertation” of the 2012-2013 academic year.

-Chioma Tanwa OkeReke joined Social Media Week Lagos in 2013 to provide administrative support in the organization of volunteers, working alongside the executive team to coordinate strategy development and training.
+Chioma Tanwa joined Social Media Week Lagos in 2013 to provide administrative support in the organization of volunteers, working alongside the executive team to coordinate strategy development and training.
 A talented writer, human resource manager, organizer and digital media strategist Chioma believes in the power of volunteering to foster socio-economic development, youth employment & national transformation.
-When not busy helping #teamsmwlagos stay on track, Chioma lends her talents as project coordinator to Volunteers In Nigeria, a start-up company that connects Nigerian companies to a database of qualified university student and graduate volunteers and interns.
+When not busy helping #teamsmwlagos stay on track, Chioma lends her talents as project coordinator to Volunteer in Nigeria, a project that connects Nigerian organisations to a database of volunteers from pre-university youth to retirees.

 Teddy Azike is a graduate of the University of Port Harcourt and holds a dual Masters in International Relations and Diplomacy and International Law and Diplomacy.
 Teddy has over 7 years experience in the public sector with both Nigerian and International companies.
 He serves currently as the Head of Operations for Dragon Africa.